 The “high” and the false sense of a blissful existence for a short period could be dangerous, as Ketamine is an anesthetic that veterinarians use.
 It is important to seek professional help right away!
 While we realize that it is easier to keep enjoying the highs, rather than go through the withdrawal and cravings associated with quitting, outpatient detox that causes minimal disruption to your everyday life and is more palatable.

 We have tried to highlight the dangers of ketamine, the withdrawal symptoms associated with it, and the importance of seeking a substance abuse evaluation at a minimum.
 We also have some thoughts on where to turn to seek help and access detox in New Jersey in order to come off of the drug safely.

 What is Ketamine?

-Ketamine is a synthetic compound used as an anesthetic in mostly on animals.
+Ketamine is a synthetic compound used as an anesthetic by veterinarians.